Tecno Pouvoir 4: Hardware

 The Pouvoir 4 and Pouvoir 4 Pro both feature a 720p resolution with an 20.5:9 aspect ratio.
-The device both feature a display size of 7.0-inches with Dot Notch IPS LCD Display.
+The device both feature a display size of 7.0-inches with Dot Notch IPS LCD.
 Pouvoir 4 comes with a MediaTek Helio A22 SoC, while the Pouvoir 4 Pro comes with MediaTek Helio P22.
 The Pouvoir 4 comes with 3 GB of RAM, while the Pouvoir 4 Pro comes with 6 GB of RAM.
 Pouvoir 4 comes with 32 GB storage, while Pouvoir 4 Pro comes with 128 GB storage.
 Both of the device feature the ability to use a microSD card to expand the storage to a maximum of 256 GB.
 Both devices come with a battery capacity of 6000 mAh.
 The Pouvoir 4 Pro support fast charging of 18 watt.
 The cameras on the Pouvoir 4 series improved considerably over its predecessors, featuring a Quad rear camera with Quad LED flash.
 The device come with dual stereo speakers and digital sound effects.